rochars/byte-data/README.md

     "signed": true, // signed or unsigned
     "float": false, // float or int (64-bit is always float) "be": false // big-endian or little-endian
+    "char": false // if the type represent a string
 }
 ```